hyojinie/crn/README.md

   year= {2017}
 }
 ```
-# TODO
-- provide documentation
-- provide crn modules for torch

 # Dataset for San Francisco Benchmark
 1. Training queries

 1.1 Flickr Images

 Flickr id's available at [sf_flickr.txt](https://github.com/hyojinie/crn/blob/master/sf_flickr.txt)

 Currently, original images are accessible by http://flickr.com/photo.gne?id=(Put Photo Id Here)

 Please refer to copyrights of each images.
-(TODO: provide urls & download script)
+We plan to provide scripts for downloading images later.

 1.2 Google Streetview Research Dataset

 Available at [ICMLA'11 Challenge]http://www.icmla-conference.org/icmla11/challenge.htm

 Please use the dataset for the purposes of research only and Google don't allow any commercial use of the dataset.
 Let us know if you have problem downloading them.

 2. Reference Dataset
 Original dataset by Chen et al. (2011): https://purl.stanford.edu/vn158kj2087

 ROI cropped versions used for training: Available on request.
 Please specify your name, affiliation, and purpose for the dataset to hyojin(at)cs.unc.edu.

 3. Test queries